Province of the Episcopal Church of South Sudan

-The Province of the Episcopal Church of South Sudan, formerly known as Episcopal Church of Sudan, is a province of the Anglican Communion located in South Sudan.
+The Province of the Episcopal Church of South Sudan, formerly known as the Episcopal Church of Sudan, is a province of the Anglican Communion located in South Sudan.
 The province consists of eight Internal Provinces (each led by an archbishop) and 61 dioceses (each headed by a bishop).
 The current archbishop and primate is Justin Badi Arama.
 It received the current naming after the inception of the Province of the Episcopal Church of Sudan, on 30 July 2017.